AnnaTsukiyo/EPAM-Exceptions-Catch-em-all-task/README.md

 Handle a call to a risky method in the main method in [CatchEmAll](src/main/java/com/rpam/rd/autotasks/CatchEmAll.java) that can throw different types of exceptions.

-Some types of exceptions should be handled, some other - wrapped and rethrown, some should just be not handled.
+Please, note that some types of exceptions should be handled, while others – shouldn’t.

 Details: